 If you found yourself on a company’s homepage having been promised tips on how their product/service can help you - you’d be slightly annoyed, wouldn’t you?

-Take out extra hoops for the customer to jump through.
+ake out extra hoops for the customer to jump through.
 If you’re talking about a specific blog post on social media, then link to that particular blog post.
 If you’re discussing a limited offer or opportunity, create a separate landing page and link to it directly.
-Don’t expect your user to hunt around your site for what they came for.
+Don’t expect your users to hunt around your site for what they came for.
+This will help your marketing efforts to be more cost-effective as well as improve the conversion rate of your website.

-We’re all short on time, and our attention span is said to be in decline with some studies citing attention span used to be 12 seconds back in 2000 and has dropped to just 8 seconds in 2017.
+We’re all short on time, and our attention span is said to be in decline with some studies citing that attention span is around 12 seconds, and some believing our attention spans are less than a goldfish!

 You need to make sure that the link you share for your customers to follow is directly relevant to the content they’ve just read.

-This simple exercise can help you increase your user’s time on site and could encourage a decrease in your bounce rate.
+This simple exercise can help you increase your user’s time on site and could encourage an increase in engagement.

 Create content that is easy to digest

-Subheadings exist for a reason - they can help you target specific keyword-phrases but, more importantly, they help your reader get to the juicy bits of content.
-Scanning a block of text without subheadings or any text breaks can be an arduous task!
+Subheadings exist for a reason - they can help you target specific keyword phrases but, more importantly, they help your reader get to the juicy bits of content.
+Scanning a block of text without subheadings or any text breaks can be a tiresome task!

 Making your website content easy to read can mean users stay longer to read the paragraphs they’re interested in.
 The more of your content they find interesting and educational, the more you’ll become an industry expert in their mind.